 Recycled materials all around

-So how did we cut the CO2 footprint of the Volvo EX30 to 75 per cent of our current electric models?
+So how did we cut the CO2 footprint of the Volvo EX30 to 75 percent of our current electric models?
 First of all, designing a smaller car means that you need less material to produce it.
-Given that aluminium and steel are two of the biggest contributors to production-related CO2 emissions, this is where we and you as a customer can make a big difference.
+Given that aluminum and steel are two of the biggest contributors to production-related CO2 emissions, this is where we and you as a customer can make a big difference.

-On top of that, while we use less steel and aluminium when building our new small SUV, more of it is also recycled content.
-Around a quarter of all aluminium used in building the car is recycled, as is approximately 17 per cent of all steel used in producing a Volvo EX30, further reducing the environmental impact from those materials.
+On top of that, while we use less steel and aluminum when building our new small SUV, more of it is also recycled content.
+Around a quarter of all aluminum used in building the car is recycled, as is approximately 17 percent of all steel used in producing a Volvo EX30, further reducing the environmental impact from those materials.

 Another step towards climate-neutrality

 The production process for the Volvo EX30 has also been streamlined in multiple ways.
-This means the car represents one of our highest rates of material utilisation in stamped body parts during manufacturing.
+This means the car represents one of our highest rates of material utilization in stamped body parts during manufacturing.